dydxprotocol/solo/docs/api.md

   },
 };

 Note: The tick size is 0.01 for ETH-DAI, 0.01e-12 for ETH-USDC and 0.0001e-12 for DAI-USDC transactions.
-The negative twelfth power is because USDC has 8 decimal places of specificity whereas ETH and DAI have 18.
-This tick check prevents unreasonable values from being set
+The negative twelfth power is because USDC has 6 decimal places of specificity whereas ETH and DAI have 18.
 The `limitPrice` must be divisible by the tick size.
 If `triggerPrice` is set, it must be divisible by the tick size.